nienkedekker/Front-Trends-2017/README.md

 * sepia
 * drop-shadow (repaints in Safari though)

 Pixels are just a bunch of numbers in memory.
-Useful to be separate then in layers.
+Useful to be separate them in layers.
 Compositing is combining these layers, and blending is how exactly we combine them.
 Compositing can be done concurrently, because pixels are independent of each other.

 Performance is the art of avoiding work (Paul Lewis).
 The more work avoided, the faster we can render.